apache/parquet-format/Encodings.md

 (regardless of the actual byte values).
 The reader knows when to stop reading by keeping track of the number of values read.

-Subtractions in steps 1) and 2) may incur signed arithmetic overflow.
-Overflow should be allowed and handled as wrapping around in 2's complement notation.
+Subtractions in steps 1) and 2) may incur signed arithmetic overflow, and so will the corresponding additions when decoding.
+Overflow should be allowed and handled as wrapping around in 2's complement notation so that the original values are correctly restituted.
 This may require explicit care in some programming languages (for example by doing all arithmetic in the unsigned domain).

 The following examples use 8 as the block size to keep the examples short, but in real cases it would be invalid.